 • Email PDF of your online application to Diane Murk email@example.com and firstname.lastname@example.org

 • Email Scholarship/Fellowship Nomination Permission Form and WaiverForm to Diane Murk email@example.com (will be provided to applicants)

-• NOTE: Do NOT submit your online application through the Boren Slate system until after the campus committee evaluation process is complete on Jan.
-30. We will provide more information about this step later.
+• NOTE: Do NOT submit your online application through the Boren Slate system until after the campus committee evaluation process is complete.
+We will provide more information about this step later.

 a.
 Biographical and Educational Information – Transcripts (for all colleges and universities where a degree was obtained or pursued)

 - Motivation and Public Service (1,000 word max.)

 d.
 Study Plan

 e.
 Language Self-Assessment Form